2020–21 VTB United League

 The 2020–21 VTB United League was the 12th season of the VTB United League.
-It was the eight season that the league functions as the Russian domestic first tier level.
+It was the eighth season that the league functions as the Russian domestic first tier level.

 Teams

 A total of 13 teams from five countries contested the league, including nine sides from Russia, one from Belarus, one from Estonia, one from Kazakhstan, and one from Poland.